jnrdt/docker-machine-env/README.md

 # docker-machine-env

-Get asynchronously the docker environment variables in a javascript variable for further use.
+Get asynchronously the docker environment variables in a javascript object for further use.

 ## Use case